Boundary asymptotics of the relative Bergman kernel metric for curves

 \begin{theorem} [Jacobian varieties] As $\lambda\rightarrow 0$, it holds that

 \end{theorem}

-It is worth mentioning that as the curves $X_{\lambda}$ in \eqref{X-cuspI} degenerate to a cuspidal one, their Jacobian varieties $\text{Jac}(X_{\lambda})$ remain being a manifold (i.e., non-degenerate), as $\lambda \to 0$.
-However, for two other families of curves $X_{\lambda}$ in \eqref{X-node} and \eqref{X-cuspII}, their Jacobian varieties $\text{Jac}(X_{\lambda})$ indeed degenerate.
+It is worth mentioning that as the curves $X_{\lambda}$ in \eqref{X-cuspI} degenerate to a cuspidal one, the family of their Jacobian varieties $\text{Jac}(X_{\lambda})$ has a smooth fiber at $\lambda = 0$.
+However, for two other families of curves $X_{\lambda}$ in \eqref{X-node} and \eqref{X-cuspII}, their Jacobian varieties $\text{Jac}(X_{\lambda})$ indeed degenerate, as $\lambda \to 0$.
 Theorem \ref{Jacobian} generalizes the results in \cite{D1, D2, D4} on elliptic curves toward higher dimensional Abelian varieties.
 One may further compare our results with recent works \cite{EFM, Kim, SSW, SZ, Yo}.
 An announcement of this paper for curves appeared in \cite{D5}.